LukGH4/HISA/README.md

 # Honeywell ML Part Intake Scanning App
  - Problem: Need a consistent way to determine if a part is good or bad at a Maintenance Repair & Overhaul during part intake.
 Dependence on individuals to determine good and bad part is not a consistent way to perform the task on part intake.
 Inefficient use of part utilization.

 - Solution: Using Machine Learning (ML) Image Classification technology, an ML tech stack will be created and integrated with a Part Intake Scanning mobile app.
 The ML model will be trained using a good part and bad part image dataset.
 The good / bad part ML model produced will be integrated as part of the app to determine if the part is Good / Bad based on the image taken at the depot using the app in real-time.
 The app will also have an on-device self-learning mode that will be used as feedback into the ML training to fine tune and improve the results over time.

 # Release Notes
+## Version 0.4.0

+### Features
+- **Individual Part Statistics:**
+     - Users can now view detailed statistics for each individual part over time.
+     - Key metrics such as failure rate, confidence levels, and defect type distributions are displayed in charts utilizing `SwiftUI`.
+     - An overall failure rate and average confidence metric are also provided.
+- **Comparison of Parts:**
+  Users can select and compare two or more parts to analyze their statistics graphically.
+- **Scan Statistics for Employees:**
+  Employees can now access their individual scan history and part distribution data graphically.
+- **Scan Statistics for Managers:**
+     - Managers can now view aggregate scan statistics for all employees.
+     - Searching and filtering by name, failure rate, and date added for accessibility.
+- **Updates to Alert System:**
+     - Managers can define custom failure rate thresholds for individual parts.
+This data is stored in `Firebase`.
+     - Managers will receive emails as well as an in-app notification upon a part passing its predefined failure threshold.
+- **UI Improvements:**
+     - Added styling and improved organization in the employee information page.
+     - Added a container view to the statistics page, making it easier to navigate and select parts.
+     - Failure rates are also represented by a color-coded bar for quick visual interpretation.

+### Bug Fixes
+- Fixed an issue where deleting a scan would cause the scan list to crash.
+- Resolved an error where searching for a part resulted in deselecting previously selected parts.
+- Corrected an issue where the activity log displayed incorrect timestamps.

+### Known Issues
+- **UI Inconsistency**:
+  Minor inconsistencies and faults in the UI.
+We plan to polish the UI extensively in the next version.

 ## Version 0.3.0

 ### Features